ryrob30/mobile-services.en/help/android/acquisition-main/tracking-deep-links/tracking-deep-links.md

 1. Add the SDK to your project and implement Lifecycle metrics.

-   For more information, see [Core Implementation and Lifecycle](/help/android/getting-started/dev-qs.md).
+   For more information, see *Add the SDK and Config File to your IntelliJ IDEA or Eclipse Project* in [Core Implementation and Lifecycle](/help/android/getting-started/dev-qs.md).

 1. Register the application to handle [URLs](https://developer.android.com/training/basics/intents/filters.html).
 1. Pass Activity with deep link intent to Adobe SDK by using `collectLifecycleData`.